 This New Jersey Restaurant Is Among The Most Haunted Places In The Nation

-Like many people, I enjoy a good ghost story.
-Lucky for me, New Jersey has plenty.
-A little scare can be a lot of fun, spiking adrenaline, giving us chills and a thrill… But, I’d really rather not come across most ghosts.
-I don’t love the idea of an ice cold hand encircling my neck or dinner plates flying towards my face.
-However, I might not mind meeting a friendly ghost, and the Garden State’s own Cranbury Inn seems to have plenty.
+Who doesn’t enjoy a good ghost story?
+Lucky for us there are a bunch of haunted places in New Jersey with intriguing histories.
+A little scare can be a lot of fun, spiking adrenaline, giving us chills and a thrill… But, a lot of ghosts can be scary, and therefore dining with them might not be so appealing!
+The idea of an ice-cold hand encircling your neck or dinner plates flying towards your face can be a little frightening!
+However, you might not mind meeting a friendly ghost, and the Garden State’s own haunted Cranbury Inn seems to have plenty.